Black Music Month: 10 Years Later, Nicki Minaj Is The Chun-Li Of This Rap Thing

 This song was met with mixed reviews when it first dropped, but with nearly 800,000,000 views on Youtube, its undeniable the impact Nicki has when she drops her singles!

-Black Music Month: 10 Years Later, Nicki Minaj Is The Chun-Li Of This Rap Thing was originally published on boomphilly.com
+Black Music Month: 10 Years Later, Nicki Minaj Is The Chun-Li Of This Rap Thing was originally published on theboxhouston.com